rust-lang/rfcs/text/0000-sandbox-environment.md

 These macros are explicit on the command-line, so they're easy to take into account as an input to the compilation process.
-And the tools driving the C compiler don't need any addition way to control the process environment.
+And the tools driving the C compiler don't need any additional way to control the process environment.

 Rust has a couple of mechanisms for compile-time configuration:
 - It has the `--cfg` options which set flags which can be tested with